 Add a scoop of SunFiber to any food or beverage to increase your daily fiber intake.
 Each serving contains six grams of dietary fiber, and this is what the research says about some of the ingredients in this supplement:

 Each scoop of SunFiber contains 7 grams of guar gum.
 Research from the FDA suggests that guar gum is safe in doses of up to 15 grams.

 Many people avoid fiber supplements because they don’t like the taste and consistency of psyllium-based fiber.
 If you’re one of those people, the product may help you add extra fiber to your diet.

 A randomized controlled trial from Nutrients found that guar gum may regulate intestinal microbiota and improve regularity in patients who suffer from occasional constipation.
-Another study, this one reviewed in the American Journal of Clinical Nutrition, suggests that guar gum may improve blood sugar and cholesterol levels.

 The soluble fiber in guar gum slows sugar absorption and binds to the bile acids in your body.
 This process lowers blood sugar levels and forces your liver to use more cholesterol, resulting in less circulating glucose and LDL cholesterol.

 Can this guar gum-based supplement help you lose weight?
 Research suggests that it might.
 An article from Nutrition Reviews demonstrates how fiber reduces appetite and promotes satiety as it moves through the body without being digested.

 Guar gum may be especially effective at promoting weight loss.
 A paper published in The British Journal of Nutrition, found that participants who ingested 2 to 6 grams of guar gum with meals throughout the day felt fuller longer.

 Psyllium husk is the main ingredient in Metamucil.
 Guar gum appears to have some benefits over traditional fiber supplements that contain psyllium husk.